check for consistent licensing text in all source files

 I tried to install FOSSOLOGY, but it requires many packages to get working . . .

-#2 Updated by Matt Jones about 11 years ago
+#2 Updated by Matt Jones over 11 years ago

 No, I think this is a separate item from the copyright check, even though we might do them simultaneously with a single pass -- so lets leave them as two bugs.